hugoferreira/hugoferreira.github.com/_posts/2015-09-12-non-transitive-probabilities.markdown

 Before explaining what is going on, let's try a different game:

-> Sheldon is tired of loosing with Penney, and proposes a different game.
+> Sheldon is now tired of loosing with Penney, and proposes a different game.
 He shows her three dice and says that each one of them should pick one die; the one that rolls the higher value wins.
 Sheldon even suggests Penney to go first.
 Upon observation, Penney realizes these are not normal dice:

     Die A: 1 1 4 4 4 4
     Die B: 3 3 3 3 3 3